How MASH can help you

 - interpretation of results

-Since statistical project work is often complex, when you first work with MASH you'll be asked to make a triage appointment with one of the team.
-The purpose of a triage appointment is to clarify information about your project and the statistical elements with which you would like help.
-The triage will result in one or more of the following:
+Since statistical project work is often complex, when you first work with MASH it is best to attend the Project Statistics Drop-in.
+The purpose of this initial drop-in is to clarify information about your project and the statistical elements with which you would like help.
+This initial conversation will then provide one of the following:

 - Immediate information regarding your next step

-- Permission to bring some or all queries relating to your project to the MASH drop-in and the offer of the next available place in the statistics queue at a drop-in, this may be the same day
+- Permission to bring some or all queries relating to your project to one of the MASH drop-ins

 - Where necessary, access to more specialist statistical advice with guidance on how to book this and how to get the most out of the consultation

-If you have already been triaged and you were given access to specialist statistics advice then you should book further appointments via the specialist advice calendar.
-You will only be able to see appointments in this calendar if you have been given this access.
+You can book specialist statistics advice appointments via the specialist advice calendar.
+You will only be able to see appointments in this calendar if you have been given this access by a member of the drop-in team.

 Who this service is for